lazerwalker/tinsel/README.md

 Pretty awesome, right?

 All the standard rules apply about content blocks; that function could just as easily have returned `["1 plus 1 equals ", result]` or full content objects instead of strings.

+(For the security-minded: this JS is all executed within a jailed sandbox context.)

 #### Persisting state across nodes